PhenixCollaboration/web/_about/howto.md

 on the local host.
 Basic knolwede of the <a href="https://shopify.github.io/liquid/" target="_blank">
 Liquid</a> template language and in particular the "filters" that are part of it is extremely helpful.

+At the time of writing, this color is used for navigation widgets and icons: `#029dcf`.